Technologicat/unpythonic/doc/features.md

 assert foo() == 15
 ```

 For details on tagging, especially how untagged and tagged throw and catch points interact, and how to make one-to-one connections, see the docstring for `@catch`.
+See also `call_ec` (below), which is a compact syntax to make a one-to-one connection.

+**CAUTION**: The implementation is based on exceptions, so catch-all `except:` statements will intercept also throws, breaking the escape mechanism.
+As you already know, be specific in which exception types you catch in an `except` clause!

 **Etymology**

 This feature is known as `catch`/`throw` in several Lisps, e.g. in Emacs Lisp and in Common Lisp (as well as some of its ancestors).
 This terminology is independent of the use of `throw`/`catch` in C++/Java for the exception handling mechanism.

-Common Lisp also provides a lexically scoped variant (`BLOCK`/`RETURN-FROM`) that is more idiomatic [according to Seibel](http://www.gigamonkeys.com/book/the-special-operators.html).
+Common Lisp also provides a lexically scoped variant (`BLOCK`/`RETURN-FROM`) that is more idiomatic ([according to Seibel](http://www.gigamonkeys.com/book/the-special-operators.html)), but we currently provide only this dynamic variant.

 #### `call_ec`: first-class escape continuations

-We provide `call/ec` (a.k.a. `call-with-escape-continuation`), in Python spelled as `call_ec`.
+We provide the function `call/ec` (a.k.a. [`call-with-escape-continuation`](https://docs.racket-lang.org/reference/cont.html#(def._((quote._~23~25kernel)._call-with-escape-continuation)))), in Python spelled as `call_ec`.
 It's a decorator that, like `@call`, immediately runs the function and replaces the def'd name with the return value.
 The twist is that it internally sets up a catch point, and hands a **first-class escape continuation** to the callee.

 The function to be decorated **must** take one positional argument, the ec instance.
+The parameter is conventionally named `ec`.

 The ec instance itself is another function, which takes one positional argument: the value to send to the catch point.
+That value can also be a `Values` object if you want to escape with multiple-return-values or named return values; the ec will send any argument given to it.

 The ec instance and the catch point are connected one-to-one.
-No other `@catch` point will catch the ec instance, and the catch point catches only this particular ec instance and nothing else.
+No other `@catch` point will catch the ec instance, and the catch point catches only the ec instances created by this invocation of `call_ec`, and nothing else.

 Any particular ec instance is only valid inside the dynamic extent of the `call_ec` invocation that created it.
 Attempting to call the ec later raises `RuntimeError`.

-This builds on `@catch` and `throw`, so the caution about catch-all `except:` statements applies here, too.

 ```python
 from unpythonic import call_ec